Ofenhed/WebauthnAccounting/README.md

 ## General suggestion
 The federated login system is likely correct (as the threats on most days are likely small), so we should mostly trust it.
-* **Login**: We hold a database table with Webauthn data for each persistent identifier of a user received from the IdP.
-Users authenticated by the IdP who doesn't hold a valid entry in the webauthn data table should not be able to log in.
+* **Login**: We hold a database table with Webauthn keys for each persistent identifier of a user received from the IdP.
+Users authenticated by the IdP who doesn't hold a valid entry in the webauthn keys table should not be able to log in.
 After a successful federated login, the user must be forced to authenticate using Webauthn.
 If there is no `WEBAUTHN_TOKEN` for the current user, then the users in `TOKEN_ADMINISTRATOR` should be notified and the user must be denied access.
-* **Administration of Webauthn data**: Only users marked by the IdP (or hard coded in a configuration file, depending on how much the IdP is trusted) must be able to add or remove Webauthn data for other users.
+* **Administration of Webauthn keys**: Only users marked by the IdP (or hard coded in a configuration file, depending on how much the IdP is trusted) must be able to add or remove Webauthn keys for other users.
-* **Multiple keys allowed**: All users should be able to add or remove Webauthn data for themselves.
+* **Multiple keys allowed**: All users should be able to add or remove Webauthn keys for themselves.
-* **Tracability**: Webauthn data can never be removed, only marked as revoked.
+* **Tracability**: Webauthn keys can never be removed, only marked as revoked.
 * **Accountability**: All (privileged) actions are signed by the Webauthn token.
 See [signed actions](#signed-actions).

 ## Technical implementation
 ### Database tables
 Rows similar to the meta-sql below should be in our local database.
-The Webauthn data must not be fetched from the IdP, as this gives back the extra trust we tried to deny the IdP.
+The Webauthn keys must not be fetched from the IdP, as this gives back the extra trust we tried to deny the IdP.

 #### CHALLENGE
 | CHALLENGE   | GENERATED_AT                       | USED                   |